-Online banking is very popular with Canadians – in fact, more than three-quarters of us use online banking to do our transactions because it’s easy, convenient and secure.
+Cyber hygiene may sound like the online equivalent to a root canal, but it’s really just a series of ongoing, simple steps, that we should all be taking proactively to protect our devices from cyber threats.
+Because being vigilant about online security is now a part of our daily lives.
+Online banking is very popular with Canadians – more than two-thirds (68%) of Canadians now do most of their banking digitally, using online and mobile banking because it’s easy, convenient and secure.
 Banks in Canada use sophisticated technology and layers of security to help protect customers from fraud when doing their banking online or using a mobile banking app.
-There are simple steps that customers can take to protect themselves from fraud too.
+There are simple steps that customers can take to protect themselves from security threats too.
 Read on or watch our video to learn how to protect yourself.

 Although your bank may contact you by text, email and phone they will never ask you to disclose personal information such as your credit card number, PIN or online banking password as they already have that information.
 If you are unsure about any communication you receive, contact your bank using a phone number or email address that you know is legitimate.

 The CBA also publishes a Fraud Prevention Tip.
-Be sure to sign up to receive regular tips and information about how to keep your money and your personal information safe from thieves.
+Be sure to sign up to receive regular tips and information about how to practice cyber hygiene and keep your money and your personal information safe from thieves.